 How much should I weigh?

-An ideal weight calculator provides a quick and easy way to answer that question.
+Great question!
+An ideal weight calculator provides a quick and easy answer.

 We all have a pretty good idea about how much we want to weigh in terms of our physical appearance.

-But there doesn’t seem to be any concrete evidence to determine exactly how much a person should way for optimal health.
+But there doesn't seem to be any concrete evidence to figure out exactly how much a person should weigh for optimal health.

 However, there are some general guidelines available.

 Though it's difficult to come up with precise body weights, researchers have been able to provide some ranges that appear to be normal for most of the population.

 These healthy weight ranges are based on the relationship between an individual's weight and height or the relationship between their weight and percentage body fat.

 People who fall outside of the upper and lower levels of these parameters are likely to experience more health problems than they would if they were within the range.

 Though there are certainly some significant health problems associated with people who are seriously underweight, the biggest cause for concern in the United States is with those who are overweight.